Chart Color Schemes

 Malua Bay has a typical household mix, with a lower-than-average median household size

 Family households constitute 74.0% of all households, including 21.2% couples with children, 42.2% couples without children, and 9.6% single parent families.
-Non-family households comprise the remaining 26.0%, with lone person households at 23.6% and group households at 2.5%.
-The median household size is 2.3 people, smaller than the Rest of NSW average of 2.4.
+Non-family households account for the remaining 26.0%, with lone person households at 23.6% and group households comprising 2.5%.
+The median household size is 2.3 people, which is smaller than the Regional NSW average of 2.4 people.

 Frequently Asked Questions - Households